ReproNim/module-dataprocessing/_episodes/04-containers.md

 There are many existing images available on [Docker Hub](https://hub.docker.com/).
 You can find images for [Ubuntu](https://hub.docker.com/_/ubuntu/) as well as images that contain more specific software, e.g. [Nipype](https://hub.docker.com/r/nipype/nipype/).
-Simple examples of how to pull and run can be found in this [presentation](http://nipy.org/workshops/2017-03-boston/lectures/lesson-container/#29).
+Simple examples of how to pull and run an image can be found in this [presentation](http://nipy.org/workshops/2017-03-boston/lectures/lesson-container/#29).

 An set of example brain imaging docker images can be also found as part of the [BIDS-Apps](http://bids-apps.neuroimaging.io/apps/) project.
 The project provides a basic [tutorial](http://bids-apps.neuroimaging.io/tutorial/) to get started with the app.

+4. **Singularity**:

-4. **Singularity**: Singularity is useful in HPC centers where docker is not allowed.
+Singularity is useful in HPC centers where docker is not allowed.
 Any docker image can be pulled in as a singularity container.
 Therefore, you can retrieve any of the bids-apps above as a singularity image using the
 command: